Lewisham and Greenwich NHS Trust, Non-executive DirectorClosed

 Final Interview Date

-There is a vacancy for a Non-executive Director at Lewisham and Greenwich NHS Trust.
-This is an exceptional opportunity to share your talents and expertise to make a positive difference to the lives of people served by the Trust.
+We currently have a vacancy for a Non-executive Director to join the Board at Lewisham and Greenwich NHS Trust.
+This is an exceptional opportunity to share your talents and expertise to make a positive difference to the lives of people served by the Trust and to support the further collaboration and partnership working between providers of NHS services in South East London.

-- Experience of working across organisations, and organisational types, to deliver enhanced services for users
+- Experience of working across organisations, and organisational types, to support partnership working and collaboration to deliver enhanced services for users

-You will also need to be able to demonstrate you can use your experience to:
+You will need to be able to demonstrate you can use your experience to:

 - work alongside other non-executives and executive colleagues as an equal member of the board